fpvandoorn/Dagstuhl-tables/README.md

 # Dagstuhl's Happy Diner Problem

+## The Table Assignment Assignment

+What is the minimum number of meals so that each of the `n` conference participants can share at least one meal with every other participant when eating at tables of at most `t` persons?
+We call this number `T(n,k)`

+In particular, we have an unlimited number of tables, and we do not require that any two participants have a meal together exactly once, or that every table is fully occupied.

 ## Dagstuhl's Table Table

 | n / k |  2  |  3    |  4    |  5    |  6